rmcaoile/xure-exercise-1/README.md

 - Delete individual users or all users with confirmation

-## Walkthrough of Features & Functions
+## Walkthrough

-- Add New User
+- **Add New User**
-    Opens a modal form for entering user details.
-Input validation is performed to ensure proper formatting and logical consistency
+  Opens a modal form where users can enter new user details.
+  Input validation ensures data is properly formatted and logically consistent before submission.

-- Edit User
+- **Edit User**
   Loads the selected user's data into the form for editing.
-Upon submission, the original entry is updated.
+  Upon submitting changes, the original entry is updated with the new data.

-- Delete Individual User
+- **Delete Individual User**
+  Clicking the delete button prompts for confirmation.
-    Prompts for confirmation before removing the selected user from the list.
+  If confirmed, the selected user is removed from the list.

-- Delete All Users
+- **Delete All Users**
+  A delete-all option is available and requires confirmation.
-    Deletes all submitted user data after confirmation.
+  Once confirmed, all user data entries are cleared.

-- Input Validation Includes:
+- **Input Validation**
-    Names must begin with a letter and can include apostrophes, spaces, and hyphens.
+  - Names must begin with a letter and may include apostrophes, spaces, and hyphens.
-    Suffixes are optional, limited to 5 characters.
+  - Suffixes are optional and limited to 5 characters.
-    Age must match the calculated age based on the birthdate.
+  - Age must match the calculated age based on the entered birthdate.

 ## What I learned